codsen/codsen.com/src/articles/2020-09-16-object-path.md

 ---

-**First reason**, it allows to get or set values by path, no matter how deep and no matter if any levels the destination path is missing.
+**First reason**, it allows to get or set values by path, no matter how deep and no matter if any levels of the destination path are missing.

 Before [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining), if we tried to access non-existing keys in an object, deeper than one absent level, an error would be thrown: